 Remember, it’s a temple – a place of worship.
 And yes, it’s incredible, but it’s also a deeply spiritual sight for many people.

-There’s a full list of rules that the temple ask you to abide posted outside the train station, read them, stick to them and we’ll all still be able to see this amazing sight no matter what passport we carry.
+There’s a full list of rules that the temple asks you to abide by posted on their website, read them, stick to them, and we’ll all still be able to see this amazing sight no matter what passport we carry.

 Okay, lecture over…